wbsoft/parce/docs/source/deflanguage.rst

    * ``bygroup(Act1, Act2, ...)`` uses capturing subgroups in the regular
        expression pattern and creates a Token for every subgroup, with that action.
 You should provide the same number of actions as there are capturing subgroups in the pattern.
+Use non-capturing subgroups for the parts you're not interested in, or the special ``skip`` action (see below).

    * ``bymatch(predicate, Act1, Act2, ...)`` calls the predicate function
        with the match object as argument.
 The function should return the